panva/openid-client/README.md

+# openid-client

-# High-Level OAuth 2 / OpenID Connect Client API for JavaScript Runtimes
+> High-Level OAuth 2 / OpenID Connect Client API for JavaScript Runtimes

-TODO
+openid-client simplifies integration with authorization servers by providing easy-to-use APIs for the most common authentication and authorization flows, including OAuth 2 and OpenID Connect.
+It is designed for JavaScript runtimes like Node.js, Browsers, Deno, Cloudflare Workers, and more.

 ## Features